-"TEST RESULTS ALCOHOL" - The DataMaster automatically runs a sample from the external standard (simulator) attached to the instrument.
+"TEST RESULTS 'ALCOHOL" - The DataMaster automatically runs a sample from the external standard (simulator) attached to the instrument.

 The external standard should be between .090 and .110 inclusively.

-(If the external standard is less than .090 or greater than .110, then):
+If the external standard is less than .090 or greater than .110, then:

 - 1. Instrument will print "Simulator Out Of Range" on LCD and ticket.
 Instrument will not allow further operation and will be out of service until reset by supervisor. - 2.
-Take subject to another instrument or take to hospital to have blood drawn. - 3.
-Report external standard out of tolerance to your DataMaster Supervisor.
+Take subject to another instrument, use crimper, or take to hospital to have blood drawn. - 3.
+Report external standard out of tolerance to State Health Lab.